What HR Won't Tell You About the Hiring Process

 - will incur greater health care costs and absences

-- cannot keep up with an energetic and fast-paced work environment
+- cannot keep up with an energetic and fast-paced work environment and

 - are more likely to leave at the first opportunity because they're "overqualified."9

-As a result of these perceptions, older Americans stay unemployed longer, and when they do find a job, they take a bigger pay cut than their younger counterparts.
+As a result of these phony perceptions, older Americans stay unemployed longer, and when they do find a job, they take a bigger pay cut than their younger counterparts.
 More than one in five charges filed with the U.S. Equal Employment Opportunity Commission (EEOC) are for age discrimination.10 And although the law prohibits discrimination against both applicants and workers over 40 years old, the truth is that age-based employment discrimination is difficult to prove.

 If you've an older job seeker, don't give up.
 Instead,